 When I fly a drone, my only feedback is visual.
 Now, my computer does the same thing.
 Using only a single camera, I am able to command a drone to fly where I point.

-The sole sensor used is a Realsense D435 camera, which produced color and depth images.
-The drone is detected by a custom-tuned YOLO model, which identifies its location in the frame.
-The image is then cropped to a small square centered on the drone, which helps with detection and inference speed at the pose estimation step.
+The drone is detected by a custom-tuned YOLO model, which determines its location in the image.
+The image is then cropped to a small area centered on the drone to reduce background clutter and increase pose estimation speed.

-To determine the position and orientation of the drone from my images, I use NVidia’s FoundationPose model, which can determine the location of an arbitrary object in a scene given a 3d model.
+To determine the position and orientation of the drone, I use NVidia’s FoundationPose.
+Given a 3d model of an object, and an rgb+depth image of a scene, FoundatonPose can determine the position and orientation of the object relative to the camera.
 I ran FoundationPose on a remote GPU server, using Flask to allow me to access it using HTTP requests.
+It was able to run at between 5 and 10hz.

-Google’s MediaPipe package helped figure out where I was pointing.
-It identifies the pixel coordinates of the knuckle and fingertip of my index finger; their location in the camera frame can then be derived from the depth image, and their relative position used to generate the drone’s target coordinates.
-A simple P controller then commanded the drone.
+Google’s MediaPipe Python library was used for gesture input.
+It identifies the pixel coordinates of the knuckle and fingertip of my index finger; their location in the camera frame can then be derived from the depth image, and their relative position used to generate the drone’s target position.
+The target was combined with tracking using a P controller to generate output signals to the drone, which was controlled over wi-fi.

 The FoundationPose fork containing the server can be found here: https://github.com/theoHC/FoundationPoseFlaskServer